Neowless/COMP5400CW1/README.md

 	}
 }
 ```
-When the simulation started, the behaviour of the mice is similar to the original fitness function ones.
+When the simulation started, the behaviour of the mice was similar to the original fitness function ones.

-With the increment of the simulation generation count, speed of the mice increased a lot, and the mice just move directly rather than change its direction.
+With the increment of the simulation generation count, the speed of the mice increased a lot, and the mice moved directly rather than changing their direction.
 The performance of the mice deteriorated.

-The fitness function determines the **trend** and **efficiency** of the evolution.
+The fitness function determines the evolution's **trend** and **efficiency**.

 ***